spearmin10/xsoar-utils/integrations/TSRAIN Mail Server Compact/README.md

 #### 3. (Optional) Configure 'Mail Sender (New)' to connect to the server.
 Add an instance with the parameters below:
-  - Mail server hostname or IP address: &gt;gateway IP&lt;
+  - Mail server hostname or IP address: &lt;gateway IP&gt; (In many cases：172.17.0.1)
   - SMTP Port: 8118
   - Sender address: any email address

 #### 4. (Optional) Configure 'Mail Listener v2' to connect to the server.
 Add an instance with the parameters below:
-  - Mail server hostname or IP address: <gateway IP>
+  - Mail server hostname or IP address: &lt;gateway IP&gt; (In many cases：172.17.0.1)
    - IMAP Port: 8118
    - Username: your email address
    - Password: Password123$